hridhi/Compiler-design-class-/README.md

 Front end contains the scanners , parsers

 # Main program
+** note : n,m are the size of the transition table incase of inputfile n=15,m=12 incase of testcase file n=5,m=4
 1) The main program read a csv file which contains the token table , charcat table and transition table and stores their values
 2) Reads the input String and gives the final state
 3) Table driven scanner